SinaTZ0/blog-next-well_doc/doc/report.md

       + static/chunks/148-229a557ea6ce12f7.js (33.69 KB)                => *newly added*
       + static/chunks/app/layout-8e3870be5dba9e8a.js (1.396 kb)         => increased from (314 B) to (1.71 KB)
+  -- **Final Size**: 46 kb

-- i added React Scan to project and suprizingly the project size reduced! from (234.14 KB) to (233.52 KB).
+- i added `React Scan` to project and suprizingly the project size reduced! from (234.14 KB) to (233.52 KB).
 Also the transfer size doesn't change because it doesn't included in build time.
+  -- **Final Size**: 0 kb

+- lets add Drizzle and see how much that add. this one shouldn't add much because it run on server but some type that would be share like schema might add to size.
+  -- we have these two warring( WARN  2 deprecated subdependencies found: @esbuild-kit/core-utils@3.3.2, @esbuild-kit/esm-loader@2.6.5) but doesn't matter since it for drizzle-kit which is used in dev-dependency. you can check it with "pnpm why @esbuild-kit/core-utils".
+  -- i added `Zod` for env as well but mark it server only. it look like this way it didn't add anything to bundle size.
+  -- the size with `Drizzle` and `Zod` is now (233.52 KB). so not even 1 byte added!
+  -- i removed all of chrome extension for measuring. now the current transfer size is => 278 kB transferred, 683 kB resources
+  -- **Final Size**: 0 kb